Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Network frame definition

-A segment of data.
+A network frame is a segment of data.
 It is used to identify data packets in telecommunications and networking structures.
 It usually consists of a header with preamble, destination address, source address, data payload, and information for checking errors.
 Data receivers use frames to interpret a data stream.

 Network frames vs. packets